Selective Inference for Sparse Multitask Regression with Applications in Neuroimaging: Multi-Task Learning for Joint Model Selection

 For each task, we assume that the set of non-zero coefficients is sparse and use penalized multi-task regression to identify the relevant features.
-We impose a specific inter-task structure on the joint regression by assuming that the coefficients $\Theta^{(1)}, \dots, \Theta^{(K)} \in \mathbb{R}^p$ can be represented as the product of a common parameter that is shared between all tasks and a task-specific parameter that is unique to an individual task; namely, To avoid a sign ambiguity, we take $\tau_j \geq 0 \text{ for } j \in [p].$ We do not impose any further constraints to ensure that the two components, $\tau_j$ and $\gamma_j^{(k)},$ are each identifiable since our interest lies in estimating the sparsity structure of their product.
+We impose a specific inter-task structure on the joint regression by assuming that the coefficients $\Theta^{(1)}, \dots, \Theta^{(K)} \in \mathbb{R}^p$ can be represented as the product of a common parameter that is shared between all tasks and a task-specific parameter that is unique to an individual task; namely, A similar multiplicative parameterization has been used for joint estimation in a number of penalized MTL algorithms \citep{bi2008improved, lozano2012multilevel, wang2016multiplicative}.
+To avoid a sign ambiguity, we take $\tau_j \geq 0 \text{ for } j \in [p].$ We do not impose any further constraints to ensure that the two components, $\tau_j$ and $\gamma_j^{(k)},$ are each identifiable since our interest lies in estimating the sparsity structure of their product.
 Note that $\tau_j$ determines the sparsity at the global level as $\tau_j =0$ implies that $\Theta^{(k)}_{j}=0$ for all $k\in [K]$.
-The parameter $ \gamma_j^{(k)}$ controls task-specific sparsity, with $\gamma_j^{(k)} = 0$ indicating that $\Theta^{(k)}_{j}=0$ for task $k$.
+The parameter $ \gamma_j^{(k)}$ controls the task-specific sparsity, with $\gamma_j^{(k)} = 0$ indicating that $\Theta^{(k)}_{j}=0$ for task $k$.

 We proceed to fit a sparse model by minimizing the penalized objective function

 subject to the constraint $\tau_j\geq 0 \text{ for } j\in [p].$ The minimizers $\h{\tau}\in \mathbb{R}^p$, $\h{\gamma}^{(k)}\in \mathbb{R}^p$ will clearly both be sparse due to the $\ell_1$ penalties in the objective function.
 To optimize the objective \eqref{canonical:MTL}, we note that its solution will yield coefficients $\Theta^{(k)}$ for $k\in [K]$ that could be obtained from an equivalent formulation